 - Inhalants: (Glues, aerosols, and vapors ) Watery eyes; impaired vision, impaired memory and thought; secretions from the nose or rashes around the nose and mouth; headaches and nausea; appearance of intoxication; drowsiness; poor muscle control; changes in appetite; anxiety; irritability; an unusual number of spray cans in the trash.

 - Marijuana: Glassy, red eyes; loud talking and inappropriate laughter followed by sleepiness; a sweet burnt scent; loss of interest, motivation; weight gain or loss.

 - Stimulants: Hyperactivity; euphoria; irritability; anxiety; excessive talking followed by depression or excessive sleeping at odd times; may go long periods of time without eating or sleeping; dilated pupils; weight loss; dry mouth and nose.

-If you are worried about yourself or someone in your life that may have a problem with drugs or alcohol the staff at Sunshine Summit Lodge will be able to help.
-Their program has helped numerous people get the help they need to stop using drugs and get back on track.
+If you are worried about yourself or someone in your life that may have a problem with drugs or alcohol, Narconon Fresh Start can help.
+Our program has helped numerous people get the help they need to stop using drugs and get back on track.